Soroka Medical Center: Standards

-A University Medical Center
+University Medical Center

 Soroka Medical Center is a university medical center that maintains close ties with Ben-Gurion University of the Negev (BGU).
-In this framework, the hospital staff partners in training the future generation of clinicians and managers in the health system in various fields: medicine, nursing, physiotherapy, emergency medicine, pharmacy, medical laboratory, public health, and health systems management.
+The hospital staff partners in training the students.
 Approximately 1,000 students study at the hospital annually.
 The campus of BGU's Faculty of Health Sciences is located in the hospital compound.

-Research

 Many clinical trials approved by the Helsinki Committee are conducted at Soroka.
 As of 2023, the committee is chaired by Prof. Eitan Lunenfeld.

 A center for clinical research operates at Soroka, leading and promoting research with hospital staff and colleagues outside of the hospital in Israel and abroad, sometimes in cooperation with BGU.

 Every year, approximately 300 new studies are approved at the hospital, and some 600 articles on research of clinical and managerial significance have been published in the scientific literature.

-Soroka in times of emergency

-Soroka Medical Center has accumulated extensive experience over the years in managing various emergency situations.